leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

   - Cache control headers determine how frequently CloudFront needs to check the origin for an updated version your file.
   - The maximum size of a single file that can be delivered through Amazon CloudFront is 20 GB.

+## Security in the cloud
+- Cloud security protects data, applications that access the data, and the infrastructure that the applications run on.
+The way security is delivered depends on the cloud security options provided by the cloud service company.
+- **AWS Shield** is a managed **DDoS (Distributed Denial of Service)** protection service that safeguards web applications using AWS.
+  - AWS Shield Standard is always on, using techniques to detect malicious traffic.
+  - AWS Shield Advanced provides enhanced detection.
+  - A **DDoS attack** is an attempt to make a website or an application unavailable by overwhelming it with traffic from multiple sources.
+- **AWS WAF (Web Application Firewall)** provides a firewall that protects your web applications.
+  - WAF can stop common web attacks by **reviewing the data being sent to your application** and stop well-known attacks.
+  - WAF helps protect your website from common attack techniques such as **SQL injection** and **Cross-Site Scripting (XSS)**.
+  - **SQL injection** attacks are a type of injection attack, in which SQL commands are injected into data-plane input in order to effect the execution of predefined SQL commands.
+  - **XSS** attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+- **IAM (Identity & Access Management)** is an AWS service that allows us to configure who can access our AWS account, services, or even applications running in our account.
+IAM is a global service and is automatically available across all regions.
+  - **User/Entity** is a person or service that interacts with services or applications running in your AWS account.
+  - **IAM Group** is a collection of users.
+  - **IAM Role** is an identity with permissions or a set of privileges.
+  - **Policy** defines granular level permissions.
+  - IAM Policies are written in JSON.